ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 ### Cryptocurrency
 A digital asset designed to work as a medium of exchange using cryptography to secure the transactions and to control the creation of additional units of the currency.
 Since it operates in a trustless system it has no central authority and no single point of failure.

+### Distributed Ledger Technology (DLT)
+DLT is a technology that allows data replication, sharing and synchronization across multiple nodes.
+There is no central administrator, no centralized data storage and no single point of failure.

+### Ixiac
+Ixian's proprietary consensus-based algorithm.
+It forms the basis for block acceptance and validation in the Ixian DLT.

 ### IxiCash, Ixi Coin, IXI Coin, IXI (used interchangeably)
 Native cryptocurrency of Ixian DLT.

+### Multisig (Multi-signature) Wallets
+A special type of Cryptocurrency wallet, with multiple owners, which only allows spending funds if a certain number of wallet owners agree.
+The wallet owners are saved along the wallet itself and the list can only be modified if a sufficient number of owners agrees to the change.
+A Multisig wallet can be also configured to allow *any* owner to spend funds, turning it into a shared wallet.

+### NAT (Network Address Translation)
+A technology, which enables connecting private devices (devices in private networks) to the Internet, so that they can access resources on the Internet.
+It can also be configured to allow remote devices to connect to private devices in a controlled fashion.

+### Node
+Device connected to a network of other devices operating on the same protocol.

+### Nonce
+A binary or numeric value, which is used to calculate or generate some factors (most notably, Ixian Wallet Addresses).
+The name is a combination of 'Number' and 'Once', meaning that a nonce value should not be repeated in the future.

+### Presence List
+Data structure maintained by all Ixian DLT Nodes that shows which users or devices are online in the Ixian network and how they may be reached.

+### Redaction / Redacted Blockchain
+Process used by Ixian to periodically remove old Blocks from the blockchain, thus keeping it short and manageable.

+### RSA
+Commonly used cryptography scheme which enables secure data transmission and data signing.
+The acronym is based on the on the surnames of cryptographers who first described the algorithm: Rivest, Shamir and Adleman.

+### SHA (Secure Hash Algorithm)
+A Commonly used hashing algorithm, which condenses arbitrarily large pieces of data into a smaller string of bytes, called a 'checksum'.
+The SHA family of hashing algorithms were published by NIST and are included in the Federal Information Processing Standard (FIPS).

+### Sigfreeze / Signature Freeze
+Ixian's method of 'freezing' signatures on recently accepted blocks so that they cannot be modified.
+A short window is permitted where the signatures may be added to further increase the validity of the Block, but after the Block signatures are frozen, they can no longer be changed.

+### Superblock
+A special type of block which summarizes the previous 999 regular blocks and enables safer and faster blockchain navigation.
+Used primarily when a new node is synchronizing, or when a client is looking for a specific transaciton.

+### TIV (Transaction Inclusion Verification)
+A lightweight protocol used by Ixian Clients to quicly verify that some transaction has been accepted and applied to the blockchain.

+### Wallet State
+Data structure maintained by all DLT nodes, which keeps track of all existing non-empty wallets and their contents.